bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/install.md

     git clone git://git.musl-libc.org/musl

+Some people have reported problems using the latest musl while others have had successes.
+So far, everyone seems to be having success with the following
+commit:

+    cd musl
+    git checkout e783efa6eff5e0b8c91891f778598a95e1f7ad87

 ### {id="src-linux"} linux headers

 The Linux kernel repository is required for the Linux header files.
 A tarball